 About Special Initiatives

-The Office of Economic and Workforce Development (OEWD) supports key initiatives that attract, retain and expand industries, and enhances the quality of life in the City.
+The Office of Economic and Workforce Development (OEWD) works with multiple government agencies to support key initiatives that attract, retain and expand industries, and enhances the quality of life in the City.

 Healthy Retail SF